rand0x0m/hc-notifications/README.md

 ## Installation

-The extension is on an alpha version.
+The extension is on alpha version.
 Type about:debugging in your Firefox's address bar.
 Click "Load Temporary Add-on" and then select manifest.json.

 ## License